 The mission of our lab is to understand the mechanisms that lead to the development of PH in order to discover new treatments

-What are the mechanisms that lead to chronic lung disease?
+What are the mechanisms that lead to chronic lung and skin disease?

-Our research efforts focus on three main topics:
+Our research efforts focus on four main topics:

 The presence of PH in patients with IPF is the single most significant predictor of mortality, yet there are no cures at present that effectively prevent or treat PH in patients with IPF.
 In this project we have identified increased levels of hyaluronan, a component of the lung ECM, in the lung of patients with a diagnosis of PH associated with IPF.
 We next demonstrate that the increase in hyaluronan is mediated by an elevation in hyaluronan synthase 2 (HAS2), an enzyme that makes hyaluronan.
 Finally we demonstrate that treatment with 4 methyl-umbelliferone (4MU), a drug that inhibits HAS2, is able to reduce levels of hyaluronan and treats PH associated with lung fibrosis.
 We are currently examining the mechanisms that lead to HAS2 increases in patients with IPF and examining how selective deletion of HAS2 from smooth muscle cells contributes to the development of PH.

-2. Evaluating how changes in mRNA 3’UTR length participates in the development of COPD.
+4. Evaluating how changes in mRNA 3’UTR length participates in the development of pulmonary hypertension.